dojo/docs/dojo/store/Cache.rst

 .. contents::
     :depth: 3

 **dojo.store.Cache** is a object store wrapper for caching data from one store in another store.
-This store follows the `Dojo Object Store API <dojo/store>`_.
+This store follows the :ref:`Dojo Object Store API <dojo/store>`.

 ============